Serine–tRNA ligase, cytoplasmic

-SARS and cytoplasmic seryl-tRNA synthetase are a human gene and its encoded enzyme product, respectively.
-SARS belongs to the class II amino-acyl tRNA family and is found in all humans; its encoded enzyme, seryl-tRNA synthetase, is involved in protein translation and is related to several bacterial and yeast counterparts.
+Serine–tRNA ligase, cytoplasmic, also called seryl-tRNA synthetase 1 is an enzyme that in humans is encoded by the gene SARS1 (previously SARS).
+SARS belongs to the class II amino-acyl tRNA family and is found in all humans, and functions as a serine–tRNA ligase which is involved in protein translation and is related to several bacterial and yeast counterparts.

-Mutations in SARS have been associated with several conditions, including HUPRA syndrome.

 Discovery

 Since the 1960s, seryl-tRNA synthetases have been described in various eukaryotic species, in both biochemical and structural analyses.
 It was not until 1997 that human SARS and its enzyme product were isolated and expressed in Escherichia coli by a team from The European Molecular Biology Laboratory in France.

 Gene location

 The human SARS gene is located on the plus strand of chromosome 1, from base pair 109,213,893 to base pair 109,238,182.

 Protein

 Seryl-tRNA synthetase is made up of 514 amino acid residues as weighs 58,777 Da.
 It exists as a homodimer of two identical subunits, with the tRNA molecule binding across the dimer by similarity.
 It has two distinct domains: